Brand name: Zymar

 Bacterial Ophthalmic Infections

-Cautions for Gatifloxacin
+Cautions for Gatifloxacin (EENT)

-No substantial differences in safety and efficacy relative to younger adults.
+No overall differences in safety and efficacy relative to younger adults.

 Common Adverse Effects